guillaumedelaloy/Portfolio/README.md

 # Projects

-Some projects I have been working on lately
+Some projects I have been working on lately, go check the [github repos](https://github.com/guillaumedelaloy) to dig into details
 <br>
 #### An example of a microservice application : airline complaints on Twitter
 The objective of this [project](https://guillaumedelaloy.github.io/airlines-complaints/) is to determine which companies offer the best/worst customer experience, based on twitter complaints.
 This project is also an example of how we can leverage AWS tools to deploy an end to end serverless machine learning/ deep learning project.